 Cheating on Nature in the Age of Manufactured Food

 Do you trust your food?
 How do you know that what you’re eating is what you thought you were eating?
 Is it because you know the source, you trust the label, you made it yourself, or some combination of each?
 Upheaval in agriculture and food production in the later 1800s threw all these questions into tumbling relief, spawning a debate called the pure food crusades.
-The confusion wasn’t new as the claims of adulterated (contaminated) food were nearly timeless.
+The confusion wasn’t new as claims of adulterated (contaminated) food were nearly timeless.
 But the terms of the debate became ever-more confusing with the introduction of foods from factories and not just fields.
-Conventional agricultural production and food identity were radically upended in just a half century with those new factory systems, new manufactured products, and new ways of buying, cooking and, ultimately, knowing food.
-Add to this that trusting food had often meant trusting people, yet trusting people was also increasingly difficult in the face of Gilded Age hucksterism, con men, and duplicitous cheats.
+Conventional agricultural production and food identity were radically upended in just a half century with those new factories, new manufactured products, and new ways of buying, cooking and knowing food.
+Add to this that trusting food has always meant trusting people, yet trusting people was also increasingly difficult in the face of Gilded Age hucksterism, con men, and duplicitous cheats.
 Challenges to character and authenticity wrought by a world in flux brought this question to the forefront: What did it take to find sincere people and sincere food?

 By the early twentieth-century, trusting food would mean trusting labels.
-Pure Adulteration (University of Chicago Press, 2019) tells the story of the transition from trust in the agrarian world to trust in the anaytically certified consumer market.
+Pure Adulteration (University of Chicago Press, 2019) tells the story of the transition from trust in the agrarian world to trust in the analytically certified consumer market.
 The book uses debates about purity and adulteration—debased, corrupted, or contaminated food—to examine how new manufacturing practices challenged cultural ideas of “nature” and “natural” and how those challenges resulted in new science-based food regulation.
 In the end, people would wonder if industrial, manufactured food was a con too.
 Some thought so.
 Others worked to overcome the mistrust.
 The result was modern food regulation based on the 1906 Pure Food and Drug Act and anchored by the new authority of chemical analysis.